Torch Geometric Pool: the PyTorch library for pooling in Graph Neural Networks: Dataset Details

-For the benchmark on graph-level tasks, we consider graph classification and graph regression datasets from diverse domains and with different graph characteristics.
-In particular, we included in our evaluation bioinformatics datasets from the TUDatasets collection~\citep{morris2020tudataset} (NCI1), social networks (Reddit-binary), and synthetic benchmarks designed to test specific model capabilities (expwl1~\citep{bianchi2023expr}, Multipartite~\citep{abate2025maxcutpool}, \gls{gcb}~\citep{bianchi2022pyramidal}).
-Additionally, we use large-scale molecular datasets including peptides-func and peptides-struct from the \gls{lrgb} collection~\citep{dwivedi2022long}, and ogbg-molhiv from the \gls{ogb}~\citep{hu2020open}.
+For the benchmark on graph-level tasks, we consider graph classification datasets from diverse domains and with different graph characteristics.
+In particular, we included in our evaluation bioinformatics datasets from the TUDatasets collection~\citep{morris2020tudataset} (NCI1), social networks (Reddit-binary), and synthetic benchmarks designed to test specific model capabilities (expwl1~\citep{bianchi2023expr}, Multipartite~\citep{abate2025maxcutpool}, \gls{gcb}~\citep{bianchi2022pyramidal}, and CSBM~\citep{deshpande2018contextual}).
 The statistics for each dataset are provided in Table~\ref{tab:graph_class_datasets_app}.